jurek-a/aai2025-refs/README.md

-# aaimc-read-code-refs - AAI MSc at Cranfield 2025 - external references of the reading lists
+# This is AAI MSc at Cranfield 2025 (aaimc-read-code-refs) repo of external references of my selected modules reading lists

 [ use at your own risk, this page is a list of references mentioned in the course and is NOT an academic material, comments may include my private sentiments, puns or jokes ]